 Dr. Mitchell will be your doctor throughout your pregnancy – both at the clinic and at the hospital for delivery

 Call anytime, we are usually able to get you in within a day or for an appointment to confirm the pregnancy with a urine test done in the office.
 At that visit, the provider will discuss your options, whether you choose to continue the pregnancy or not.
 You will then be scheduled for your next visit within a week.

 At the next visit you will meet with our prenatal counselor, who will discuss important topics about pregnancy health, review your personal and family health history to see if any additional testing is appropriate.
-She will also help get you set up with Medi-Cal insurance, WIC, and link you to dental care if needed.
+Your counselor will also help get you set up with Medi-Cal insurance, WIC, and link you to dental care if needed.
 Expect to spend about 40 minutes at this visit plus blood work.

-After the delivery at Woodland, Dr. Abdalla will continue to see both you and your baby at the hospital until you are both ready to go home.
+After the delivery at Woodland, Dr. Mitchell will continue to see both you and your baby at the hospital until you are both ready to go home.
 You and baby will then be able to continue your care together at the clinic, where we also have a pediatrician and breast feeding consultant (who can do home visits if needed) to help support your new family!

 The earlier the better, but anytime before 10 weeks after your last period is ideal.
 This way we can discuss important pregnancy-specific health issues and do standard blood and urine tests